 To use your keyboard to jump to the editor toolbar, press ALT + F10.
 On a Mac, press Fn + ALT + F10.
 Use the arrow keys to select an option, such as a numbered list.

 Insert from Cloud Storage: You can instantly connect to multiple web apps where you store files, such as in OneDrive® and Google Drive™.
 The files you add are copies.
-If you make a change to a file in cloud storage, you need to upload a new copy in your course.
+If you make a change to a file in cloud storage, you need to upload a new copy to your course.
 If your browser allows, media files you add from cloud storage display inline.